zalora/upcast/README.md

 - shared state stored as nix expressions next to machines expressions;
 - first-class AWS support (including AWS features nixops doesn't have);
 - pleasant user experience and network performance (see below);
-- support for running day-to-day operations on deployed resources, services and machines.
+- support for running day-to-day operations on infrastructure, services and machines.

 ### Notable differences from NixOps

 #### Expression files

-- You can no longer specify the machine environment using `deployment.targetEnv`, now you need to explicitly include the resource module instead.
+- You can no longer specify the machine environment using `deployment.targetEnv`, now you need to explicitly include a module instead (currently available: `<upcast/env-ec2.nix>`).
-  Currently available modules are: `<upcast/env-ec2.nix>`.
 - You can deploy an EC2 instance that does not use nix in its base AMI by using `deployment.nix = false;` (you won't be able to deploy a nix closure to such machine)>

 #### Operation modes